Wendy Williams

 -

-Her first monograph, Listen to the Poet: Writing, Performance, and Community in Youth Spoken Word Poetry (2018, University of Massachusetts), uses a community-of-practice lens to investigate the out-of-school literacy practices of a culturally diverse youth poetry organization in the Phoenix-metropolitan area.
-Listen to the Poet ultimately considers how writing instruction in schools could be designed to be more engaging and meaningful for adolescents.
+Her first book, Listen to the Poet: Writing, Performance, and Community in Youth Spoken Word Poetry (2018, University of Massachusetts), employs a community-of-practice lens to investigate the practices of a youth spoken word poetry organization in the Phoenix-metropolitan area.
+This qualitative research, conducted during a year and a half in the field, involved interviews with youth poets and adult teaching artists, observations of workshops and slams, and collection of artifacts.
+This research shows the importance of literacy groups for adolescents and sheds light on ways that formal writing instruction in schools could be reimagined to be more engaging and meaningful for students.

-Dr. Williams is currently the Interim Chair (Spring 2025) of ASU’s Curriculum and Academic Programs Committee (CAPC), a member of ASU’s Governance Grievance Committee, and the founding organizer of ASU’s Narrative Studies Symposium.
-Previously, she founded and directed ASU’s Young Authors' Studio program (2017-2023), ASU’s Sparky Slam (3 events), and IHC’s Humanities Dialogues (2 series).
-Many of the changes she instituted while Chair of her college’s Awards Committee (e.g., establishing new Project Grants, an Equity and Inclusion Award, an Innovation Award, a Faculty Mentoring Award) are still in effect today.
+At ASU, Dr. Williams is serving as Interim Chair (Spring 2025) of the university’s Curriculum and Academic Programs Committee (CAPC), a member of the university’s Governance Grievance Committee, and the founding organizer of ASU’s Narrative Studies Symposium.
+Previously, she founded and directed ASU’s Young Authors' Studio program (2017-2023), ASU’s Sparky Slam (3 events), and IHC’s Humanities Dialogues (6 events).
+Many of the changes she instituted while Chair of her college’s Awards Committee are still in effect today (e.g., establishing new Project Grants, an Innovation Award, a Faculty Mentoring Award).

 In addition to her work in the academy, Dr. Williams is a certified Maricopa County Master Gardener and a graduate of Scottsdale Culinary Institute’s Le Cordon Bleu program.
 She cooked alongside Chef Gregory Casale at Gregory’s World Bistro, wrote for Arizona Food and Lifestyles, and worked in event planning for Hilton.
 She has a monthly cooking column in the master gardener publication, Roots and Shoots.
 For fun, she studies cello and is working on Bach’s third suite.
 Years ago, she studied, taught, and competed in Shotokan karate and was invited to join the U.S. team (ISKF/JKA).